-- Dispose of drained oil or the solvent used for cleaning parts in Do not attempt to top off the fuel tank after the fuel pump nozzle Continued refueling may cause fuel overflow, resulting in fuel Clean all disassembled parts in the designated liquid or solvent - SGI233 prior to inspection or assembly.
-Replace oil seals, gaskets, packings, O-rings, locking washers, cotter pins, self-locking nuts, etc. with new - Replace inner and outer races of tapered roller bearings and needle bearings as a set. - Arrange the disassembled parts in accordance with their assembled locations and sequence. - Do not touch the terminals of electrical components which use microcomputers (such as ECM).
+- To prevent serious burns: Avoid contact with hot metal parts.
+Do not remove the radiator cap when the engine is hot. - Dispose of drained oil or the solvent used for cleaning parts in an appropriate manner. - Do not attempt to top off the fuel tank after the fuel pump nozzle shuts off automatically.
+Continued refueling may cause fuel overflow, resulting in fuel spray and possibly a fire. - Clean all disassembled parts in the designated liquid or solvent prior to inspection or assembly. - Replace oil seals, gaskets, packings, O-rings, locking washers, cotter pins, self-locking nuts, etc. with new ones. - Replace inner and outer races of tapered roller bearings and needle bearings as a set. - Arrange the disassembled parts in accordance with their assembled locations and sequence. - Do not touch the terminals of electrical components which use microcomputers (such as ECM).
 Static electricity may damage internal electronic components. - After disconnecting vacuum or air hoses, attach a tag to indicate the proper connection. - Use only the fluids and lubricants specified in this manual.